ijnek/nao_ik/README.md

 Please refer to LICENSE for software licensing for different parts of the codebase.

-## **WARNING**

-Please read and follow the BHuman license if you plan on using this package in a robocup competition.
+## **Note for Robocup Teams**

+**You do not have to announce B-Human code usage when using this package.**

-You **must announce B-human code usage one month before competition** as specified in their license.
+This codebase includes software from the B-Human Code Release.
+Usually, when using B-Human's code in a competition, teams are required to announce code usage to the Technical Committee one month before competition, as specified in B-Human's license.

+However, B-Human has suggested to release their code in this repository with a reduced B-Human license, due to the small amount of borrowed code.
+The reduced license does not include restrictions about announcing code usage.

+We thank the authors of the borrowed code and B-Human for their permissiveness in providing code under a reduced license.